KneePham/commands/README.md

 # Main

-Wordpress Development, Front-End & Website Ticket Support such as update content on websites or fixing bugs
+Wordpress Development, Front-End & Website Ticket Support such as updating copy or fixing bugs on existing websites.

 # Concepts